 The Old Man and the Sea

 The Old Man and the Sea is essentially a simple tale.
-It is set in the Gulf Stream (note, not the Golf Stream) off Havana and is about an old man who sets out to sea to capture a giant fish and prove his worth as a man, human, and all round entity.
+It’s set in the Gulf Stream off Havana and is about an old man who sets out to sea to capture a giant fish and prove his worth as a man, human, and all-round entity.
 He sets sail onto the ocean and dreams of lions.

 Admittedly for us, we weren’t impressed by the first half of the novella.
 In the second half of the story, however, when adversity kicks in despite a major triumph, the true impact of the story took its toll on Mr. Wapojif’s brain.

 What a glorious piece of writing it is.
 Whilst Hemingway may have his critics (“Why couldn’t he use big words?
 Was he too drunk to pick up his thesaurus?”), The Old Man and the Sea is a shining example of why he was a literary giant.

 The first adaptation was in 1958.
 It was directed by John Sturges and stars Spencer Tracy as the Old Man.